Fayard Nicholas

 Fayard Antonio Nicholas (October 20, 1914 – January 24, 2006) was an American choreographer, dancer and actor.
 He and his younger brother Harold Nicholas made up the Nicholas Brothers tap dance duo, who starred in the MGM musicals An All-Colored Vaudeville Show (1935), Stormy Weather (1943), The Pirate (1948), and Hard Four (2007).
 The Nicholas brothers also starred in the 20th Century-Fox musicals Down Argentine Way (1940), Sun Valley Serenade (1941), and Orchestra Wives (1942).

 Early life

-Nicholas was born in Alabama, but grew up primarily in Philadelphia.
+Nicholas was born in Alabama, but grew up primarily in Philadelphia, Pennsylvania.
 He learned to dance while watching vaudeville shows with his brother while their musician parents played in the orchestra.
 His father, Ulysses D. Nicholas, was a drummer and his mother, Viola Harden Nicholas, was a pianist.